 Before joining the Council, Townsend served for eight years as a social scientist with the Pan American Health Organization (PAHO) Institute of Nutrition for Central America and Panama, and conducted research on such topics as child and maternal nutrition, physical growth and mental development of children, community development, and sustainable agriculture systems.

-Townsend is a member of the International Medical Advisory Panel (IMAP) of the International Planned Parenthood Federation (IPPF), a member of the advisory board for Merck for Mothers, and a member of the Institutional Review Board of the International Center for Research on Women (ICRW).
+Townsend is chair of the Reproductive Health Supplies Coalition, a member of the International Medical Advisory Panel (IMAP) of the International Planned Parenthood Federation (IPPF), a member of the advisory board for Merck for Mothers, and a member of the Institutional Review Board of the International Center for Research on Women (ICRW).
 He is a member of the Maternal Health Task Force and serves as co-chair of the board of trustees of the International Contraceptive Access Foundation, Helsinki, Finland, a public–private cooperation with Bayer AG, which provides access to long-acting intrauterine methods in developing countries.
 Townsend is a long-term member of the Interagency Gender Working Group (IGWG) in Washington, DC, and is a member of the Rights & Empowerment working group of the FP2020 Initiative.
 Townsend has been a designated reviewer for peer-reviewed journals, including the British Journal of Education, Society & Behavioral Research, Journal of Women’s Health, Pan American Journal of Public Health, Studies in Family Planning, International Perspectives on Sexual and Reproductive Health, and Health & Sexuality, and has served as a technical reviewer for the US National Institute of Child Health and Human Development (NICHD) and the World Health Organization.

 Townsend is a frequent presenter at professional meetings, with extensive publications and studies focusing on development, population, family planning, and reproductive health.
 He has worked and traveled extensively in more than 35 countries, and in 2006 he received USAID’s Marjorie Horn Operations Research Award for excellence in conducting and utilizing research.
 He holds a doctorate in social psychology with supporting studies in public affairs and educational psychology from the University of Minnesota.
 He received his Leadership Development Certificate from the Columbia University Business School’s Institute for Not-for-Profit Management, and received his undergraduate degrees in psychology and German from Marquette University.